-In October 2012, the Montgomery County Council directed the Planning Board to undertake a limited amendment of the 1994 Clarksburg Master Plan because environmental analyses showed continued uncertainty about the ability to protect sensitive resources in Ten Mile Creek if full development occurred under the original plan recommendations.
-This amendment includes the watershed of Ten Mile Creek, which is a high quality stream within the Plan area boundaries.
+In October 2012, the Montgomery County Council directed the Planning Board to undertake a limited amendment of the 1994 Clarksburg Master Plan.
+This amendment includes the watershed of Ten Mile Creek, which is a high quality stream within the master plan area boundaries.
 Ten Mile Creek drains portions of Clarksburg west of I-270, as well as part of the Town Center, approximately between I-270 and MD 355, which is now the main route through Clarksburg (see Map 1).